Signage is Something No Business Can Ignore

 Now when it comes to the message, your custom sign should have specific information about your business that matches all of the online listings.
 Addresses, phone numbers, and other forms of contact information should correspond with your existing materials while remaining easy to read.
 The sign’s message or purpose outside of providing contact information should also be simple; short, clear and to-the-point messages are most effective and it’s recommended that you keep the message easy enough to read in under five seconds.
 Any message beyond a 5-second read is often ignored by the average viewer.
 Most signage messages should have a headline, explanatory text and a call to action.
 Of course, there are exceptions to those components like persuasive signage you see outside of restaurants or directory signage inside of buildings.

-Types of Signs and Where Should They Be Located
+Types of Signs in Fort Myers (and Where Should They Be Located)

 Exterior signage such as store signs, window graphics, yard signs, vehicle wraps, and wall graphics are also great options for placement outside of your business.
 Banners, acrylic signage (most commonly used for directory purposes), tri-fold brochures, flyers and digital signage are all great interior options for any business.